NunoPinheiro/commitissuelinker/README.md

 `babel  src/management.jsx  > src/management.js`

 # Contributing
 When reporting an issue or submiting a PR, please try to provide an example (commit or pull request) where the issue can be replicated.

 In case you had an issue in a private repository, you can try to replicate the conditions in the following repository: https://github.com/NunoPinheiro/trackertest

+# Acknowledgments
+Thanks to the JetBrains YouTrack team for suggesting new features and promoting the project.